WeheliyeHashi/PIV_Oribiotech_gui/README.md

    ```
 5. Use the interface to select the necessary files and options, then start the processing.

+## Model

+The model for detecting the walls can be found in sharepoint: Bioprocessing/Documents/OBP-EMC- Engineering Mixing Characterisation/PIV/EMC-0061

 ## Contributing
 Contributions to improve the functionality and usability of the PIV Processor GUI are welcome.
 Please feel free to submit issues or pull requests.